-Leaked records open a ‘Pandora’ box of financial secrets
+Leaked ‘Pandora’ records show how the powerful shield assets

 The details are an embarrassing blow to Abdullah, whose government was engulfed in scandal this year when his half brother, former Crown Prince Hamzah, accused the “ruling system” of corruption and incompetence.
 The king claimed he was the victim of a “malicious plot,” placed his half brother under house arrest and put two former close aides on trial.

-U.K attorneys for Abdullah said he isn’t required to pay taxes under his country’s law and hasn’t misused public funds, adding that there are security and privacy reasons for him to have holdings through offshore companies, according to the report.
+U.K attorneys for Abdullah said he isn’t required to pay taxes under his country’s law and hasn’t misused public funds.
 The attorneys also said most of the companies and properties are not connected to the king or no longer exist, though they declined to provide details.

 Blair, U.K. prime minister from 1997 to 2007, became the owner of an $8.8 million Victorian building in 2017 by buying a British Virgin Islands company that held the property, and the building now hosts the law firm of his wife, Cherie Blair, according to the the investigation.
 The two bought the company from the family of Bahrain’s industry and tourism minister, Zayed bin Rashid al-Zayani.
 Buying the company shares instead of the London building saved the Blairs more than $400,000 in property taxes, the investigation found.